9.7 License Suspension

 Criteria

-In order for the Wyoming Child Support Program to administratively suspend a non-custodial parent’s driver’s license, the case worker will ensure that the non-custodial parent:
+In order for the Wyoming Child Support Program (CSP) to administratively suspend a non-custodial parent’s driver’s license, the case worker will ensure that the non-custodial parent:

 Notification